COSD 501: INTRODUCTION TO CLINICAL PRACTICUM (F)

 assessment and treatment plans, including writing of behavioral objectives specific to the needs of this population.
 Issues related to advances in technology, equipment management, multi-disciplinary collaboration, and family counseling are discussed.
 Emphasis is placed on increasing diagnostic and therapeutic skills with deaf and hard of hearing children in the educational setting who are developing oral language skills.
 The lecture portion of this course is designed to provide a framework for students to increase their knowledge base.
 Students reflect on and discuss cases, issues, and procedures relevant to use of an auditory-oral approach in intervention with deaf and hard of hearing children.

-Prerequisite: SLH 502 or permission of instructor.
+Prerequisite: COSD 502 or permission of instructor.

-SLH 619: MEDICAL SPEECH-LANGUAGE PATHOLOGY
+COSD 619: MEDICAL SPEECH-LANGUAGE PATHOLOGY

 3 credits/ Elective